 Tax and Your Family

-Since 1 July, 2009 the definition of 'spouse' has changed to include same-sex partners.
-If you are living in a domestic situation, in a relationship as a couple, you will be entitled to claim the same family tax concessions that can be claimed by partners in an opposite-sex relationship.
-If you pass the relevant income and age tests you may be able to claim an Invalid and Invalid Carer Tax Offset if your spouse is genuinely unable to work because they are an invalid or they care for an invalid (the invalid must be receiving a Government disability payment to qualify).
+If you pass the relevant income and age tests you may be able to claim an Invalid and Invalid Carer Tax Offset if your partner is genuinely unable to work because they are an invalid or they care for an invalid (the invalid must be receiving a Government disability payment to qualify).
+In order to qualify, your partner's income must be less than $13,482 (for the 2025 year).

 You can't claim the tax offset if you maintain:

-- Your spouse who is an invalid or invalid carer and your adjusted taxable income is more than $112,578.
+• Your partner who is an invalid or invalid carer and your adjusted taxable income is more than $117,194 (for the 2025 year).

-- An invalid or invalid carer who is not your spouse and your and your spouse's adjusted taxable income is more than $112,578.
+• An invalid or invalid carer who is not your partner and your and your partner's adjusted taxable income is more than $117,194 (for the 2025 year).

 Depending on your combined income you may also be entitled to claim a reduction in the amount of Medicare levy you pay.
-Any other tax benefits you may be entitled to will be determined on the basis of your income, not your gender.
+Any other tax benefits you may be entitled to will be determined on the basis of your income.
+A partner includes someone to whom you are married or living in a de facto relationship with (including same-sex relationships).

 The precise calculation is complex.
 You should visit the Services Australia website (https://www.servicesaustralia.gov.au/individuals/services/centrelink/child-care-subsidy/how-much-you-can-get) for details.